johntynan/javascript_link_checker/README.md

 3) Go to the page on your web site that you want to test.

+4) Open the javascript console.
+You will want to see the status of the script, which, if you have many links on the page, may take awhile to run.

-4) Click on the bookmarklet you just created.
-(You will likely be asked to enable popups for this page/site, if so, enable popups for the site, then click on the boomkarklet again.)
+5) Click on the bookmarklet you just created.
+This will open a new window or tab (you will likely be asked to enable popups for this page/site, if so, enable popups for the site, then click on the boomkarklet again).

-5) View the results of the test in a new window or tab.
+6) When the report is finished, you will be able to view the results of the test in the new window or tab.